ashihsKumar713/mojo/examples/flog_viewer/README.md

 static method.

-To create a new channel handler, add code for the implementation class in flog_viewer/handlers and code to create instances of the class in ChannelHandler::CreateHandler.
+To create a new channel handler, add code for the implementation class in flog_viewer/handlers, and add code to create instances of the class in ChannelHandler::CreateHandler.

 ChannelHandler defines two virtual methods (other than the destructor) that can